-I've just pledged and joined Travelers Against Plastic, a non-profit encouraging travelers to reduce the use of plastic water bottles.
-Living along the False Bay coastline, I can't tell you how discouraging it is to see plastic waste wash ashore.
-In addition, the plastic bottle creation process is taxing our environment far more than it should.
-You can get up to speed with all the reasons why buying and tossing plastic bottles is harmful to our environment and join me with a pledge to reduce your use of plastic water bottles on the Travelers Against Plastic website.
+Travelers Against Plastic is a non-profit organization encouraging travelers to reduce and eliminate their use of plastic water bottles.
+Having lived on False Bay, a community on the coastline of South Africa, I can't tell you how discouraging it is to see plastic waste wash ashore every day.
+Not to mention, the plastic bottle creation process is taxing our environment, too.
+You can join me with a pledge to reduce your use of plastic water bottles on the Travelers Against Plastic website.

-The second option is to carry a reusable water bottle with you.
-I'm a fan of Kleen Kanteen's wide mouth bottles (Google Affiliate Ad) because they're water filter compatible.
-Keep the bottle in the refrigerator overnight and a cool, refreshing drink awaits you the next morning.
+How can you stay hydrated while traveling and also avoid purchasing plastics?
+The first and easiset option is to carry a reusable water bottle with you.
+Kleen Kanteen's wide mouth bottles are water filter compatible.
+Keep your bottle in the refrigerator overnight and a cool, refreshing drink awaits you the next morning.

-If the tap water is not safe to drink where you're traveling and you can't purify it, when you arrive at your destination, buy one giant bottle of water (like 3 gallons) as supply.
+If the tap water is not safe to drink where you're traveling to and you can't purify it using the methods above, when you arrive at your destination, buy one giant bottle of water (1 to 3 gallons) as supply.
 You can refill your smaller reusable bottle from the big bottle each morning.
 It's so easy, you'll never go back to buying plastic bottles while traveling again.